 "Is my child gifted?"
 That is a question many parents ask.
 Finding the answer is not always easy because gifted children are individuals.
 They are as different from one another as non-gifted children are from other non-gifted children.
-However, gifted children have enough in common to make it possible to determine if a child is gifted, take a look at these common traits and see how many of them fit your child.
+They do, however, have a number of traits and characteristics in common.
+If you are wondering if your child is gifted, take a look at these common traits and see how many of them fit your child.
 You can also check for other things, like how quickly your child reached developmental milestones.

 Traits and Characteristics: